QMeqGR/qm-maxima/README.txt

                                                              (line  740)
 * tpscmult:                              Functions and Variables for qm.
                                                              (line  773)
-* UU:                                    Functions and Variables for qm.
+* U:                                     Functions and Variables for qm.
                                                              (line  583)
 * xm:                                    Functions and Variables for qm.
                                                              (line  357)